 The downside, however, is you do need water and heat in order to be able to eat them, and a grain mill would be helpful for recognizable foods (bread, crackers, biscuits, etc.) But – you don’t need too many other ingredients to make bread, especially if you know how to keep a sourdough starter (like Ma did in the Little House books!
-Have you ever noticed how much traditional food you can learn about in that series?).

 Even though you do need heat, an oven wouldn’t be absolutely necessary.
 If you had a gas grill and a pan, you could easily make pancakes, tortillas, pitas, or English muffins.
 Even a cast iron over a fire would work.

 Let’s start with some of the gluten-free grain options for long term storage and emergency preparedness.